DirectOutput/DirectOutput/Documentation/90_Credits.md

 Ultimarc/PacDrive/PacLed64
 --------
-The drivers for the PacDrive and the PacLed64 as well as testing hardware has be provided by Andy from Ultimarc.
+The drivers for the PacDrive and the PacLed64 as well as testing hardware has be provided by Andy from <a href="http://www.ultimarc.com/">Ultimarc</a>.

 \image html PacLed64logo.png